cristihainic/docx2dpf/readme.md

 ### Rationale
 I haven't found any up-to-date converter running as a http service.
 New fonts and special characters are not converted correctly by anything else I've tried.
-This service tries to fix this by always installing the latest libreoffice converter.
+This service tries to fix this by always installing the latest libreoffice package and writer exporter.
 ## Installation

 Run this with Docker, by building it yourself or by using a pre-built image.
 The converter is served at container port 1488.